SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Cloud Remote Access

-Device capability to initiate a remote connection via VNC or SSH.
+Device capability to initiate a remote connection via VNC SSH or Telnet.
 For details and examples, compare [Cloud Remote Access](https://cumulocity.com/guides/cloud-remote-access/cra-api/) section of the documentation.

-**Note:** The connection type `Telnet` is considered insecure, therefore it is deprecated and should not be used for new implementations.
-Please use VNC or SSH instead.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: